ricardo-ch/ricardo-orbs/README.md

 This orb is not listed.
 To list it again use `circleci orb unlist <namespace>/<orb> <true|false> [flags]` or [see docs](https://circleci-public.github.io/circleci-cli/circleci_orb_unlist.html).

-A currently released version is 1.0.1.
+The currently released version is 1.1.0.

 ## Known Issue